 Top 43 Reasons to Aerate Lawn

-In the last ten years, I’ve aerated 8,000 lawns, and I love lawn care.
-A few weeks ago I aerated my yard with a lawn aerator, and am glad that I did.
-Lawn aeration has made my grass green and healthy.
+In the last ten years, I’ve aerated 8,000 (now 9000) lawns, and I love lawn care.
+A few weeks ago I aerated my yard with a lawn aerator, and lawn aeration has made my grass green and healthy.
 This is the most comprehensive lawn aeration site ever built!
-(Please ‘Like US’ if you learn something new on our site.)
+Our goal is to help you find answers to all you lawn care needs.
+Everything from watering to weed control…. lawn aerating, thatching and complete renovation.
+We hope you will learn a lot of new and fascinating things about lawn care.
+(Please ‘Like US’ ….
+THANKS :) )

 Aerating your lawn does all the following and more:

 1. Reduces your dependency on water.
 Why spend more money watering your lawn than you have to?
 In neighborhoods or cities where water is very expensive, nearly everyone will aerate their lawn.

 2. Aerating encourages your roots to grow deeper.
 Within two weeks of aerating, you’ll notice that the holes left by the aerator start to fill up with plant roots.
 These roots are growing thicker and deeper.

 3. Lawn Aerator holes help to absorb water.
 Rather than water having to start penetrating from the surface, it can start penetrating from one to 2 ½ inches below the surface.
 Not only will the holes made by the aerator hold the water, but they will also help the water to sink 2 inches deeper into the soil.

 4. It also encourages thicker turf.
 As your roots grow down, your grass will grow quicker and thicker, creating a thicker turf.

 5. Using a lawn aerator helps build organic material in the soil.
 Compacted soil just doesn’t have nearly as much organic material in it.

 6. Reduces soil compaction.
 Aerating also reduces compaction on the roots.